 The Rose Art Museum at Brandeis University is among the nation’s premier university museums dedicated to 20th and 21st century art.
 A center of cultural and intellectual life on campus, the museum serves as a living textbook for object-based learning, a home and resource for artists, and a catalyst for artistic expression, scholarly innovation, and the production of new knowledge through art.
 With its international collections, changing exhibitions, and diverse public programs, the Rose affirms and advances the values of freedom of expression, academic excellence, global diversity, and social justice that are the hallmarks of Brandeis University.

-The U.S. Pavilion is commissioned and co-curated by Christopher Bedford, the Henry and Lois Foster director of the Rose Art Museum at Brandeis University in Waltham, Massachusetts, and Katy Siegel, Rose Art Museum curator at large and Eugene V. and Clare E. Thaw Endowed Chair in Modern American Art, Stony Brook University.
+The U.S. Pavilion is commissioned and co-curated by Christopher Bedford and Katy Siegel.
+Bedford is Baltimore Museum of Art's Dorothy Wagner Wallis Director and Adjunct Professor of the Practice in Fine Arts at Brandeis University in Waltham, Massachusetts; Siegel is the Rose Art Museum's curator at large and Eugene V. and Clare E. Thaw Endowed Chair in Modern American Art, Stony Brook University.

 The Venice Biennale dates to 1895, when the first International Art Exhibition was organized.
 It is one of the most important international biennials and cultural institutions in the world, introducing hundreds of thousands of visitors to exciting new art every two years.
 The 57th International Art Exhibition of La Biennale di Venezia (May 13-November 26, 2017) is directed by Christine Macel, Chief Curator at the Musée National d’Art Moderne – Centre Pompidou in Paris.